 We only sketch a proof of Theorem 9.2.
-By comparing addFixup(u) and removeFixup(u) with the algorithms for adding or removing a leaf in a 2-4 tree, we can convince ourselves that this property is inherited from a 2-4 tree.
+By comparing add_fixup(u) and remove_fixup(u) with the algorithms for adding or removing a leaf in a 2-4 tree, we can convince ourselves that this property is inherited from a 2-4 tree.
 In particular, if we can show that the total time spent splitting, merging, and borrowing in a 2-4 tree is O(m), then this implies Theorem 9.2.

-The proof of this theorem for 2-4 trees uses the potential method of amortized analysis.
-Define the potential of an internal node u in a 2-4 tree as and the potential of a 2-4 tree as the sum of the potentials of its nodes.
+The proof of this theorem for 2-4 trees uses the potential method of amortized analysis.2 Define the potential of an internal node u in a 2-4 tree as and the potential of a 2-4 tree as the sum of the potentials of its nodes.
 When a split occurs, it is because a node with four children becomes two nodes, with two and three children.
 This means that the overall potential drops by 3-1-0=2.
 When a merge occurs, two nodes that used to have two children are replaced by one node with three children.
 The result is a drop in potential of 2-0=2.
 Therefore, for every split or merge, the potential decreases by two.

-$$\Phi(u) = \begin{cases} 1 & \text{if u has 2 children} \\ 0 & \text{if u has 3 children} \\ 3 & \text{if u has 4 children} \end{cases}$$ the addition or removal of a leaf.
+$$\Phi(u) = \begin{cases} 1 & \text{if } u \text{ has 2 children} \\ 0 & \text{if } u \text{ has 3 children} \\ 3 & \text{if } u \text{ has 4 children} \end{cases}$$

+Next notice that, if we ignore splitting and merging of nodes, there are only a constant number of nodes whose number of children is changed by the addition or removal of a leaf.
 When adding a node, one node has its number of children increase by one, increasing the potential by at most three.
 During the removal of a leaf, one node has its number of children decrease by one, increasing the potential by at most one, and two nodes may be involved in a borrowing operation, increasing their total potential by at most one.